Frequently Asked Questions

 You can find out more about the 60+ London Oyster photocard at https://tfl.gov.uk/fares/free-and-discounted-travel/60-plus-oyster-photocard

 You can apply for or renew a Blue Badge at https://www.gov.uk/apply-blue-badge.
-For questions about the Blue Badge scheme contact your local council https://www.gov.uk/blue-badge-scheme-information-council.
+For questions about the Blue Badge scheme contact your local council at https://www.gov.uk/blue-badge-scheme-information-council .

-Your local Citizens Advice might also be able to support.
+Your local Citizens Advice might be able to support.
 Find your local branch at https://www.citizensadvice.org.uk/

 You can apply for a free Voter Authority Certificate at https://www.gov.uk/apply-for-photo-id-voter-authority-certificate

 The requirement for photo ID to vote in person has been applicable at local elections in England from May 2023.
-The first time it will apply in pan - London elections will be at the May 2024 Mayor of London and London Assembly elections.
-The requirement for the UK parliamentary/ general elections will take effect for elections after 5 October 2023.
-But it will also apply in any individual parliamentary by-election after May 2023.
+The first time it applied in pan - London elections was the 2 May 2024 Mayor of London and London Assembly elections.
+The requirement for the UK Parliamentary/ General elections took effect for elections after 5 October 2023, and in any individual parliamentary by-elections after May 2023.

 The law specifies the types of documents that are accepted forms of photo ID.
 These have been decided by the UK Government.